 Business Case Recommendation Actioned?
-Addressed in Updated Documentation Updated RAG Assessment (Jacobs second review - 10.03.16) Addressed in Updated Documentation Updated RAG Assessment (Jacobs third review - 22.03.16) No info provided on the Low Cost Option Scheme Costs.
-Yes New paragraph 5.2.5 inserted.
-The LCA capital and operating costs input to the appraisal have also been updated as they did not reflect the final set of assumptions correctly.
-See para 4.324-4.3.25.
-This has resulted in the BCR of the LCA reducing from 1.34 to 1.19.
-Please provide clarification of how the (updated) 60 year undiscounted operating costs of the Preferred Option (£160.0m) and the LCA (£86.7m) referenced in paragraph 4.3.23 and 4.3.25 were derived (and how they relate to figures 4.3 and 4.4 respectively).
-In addition, please provide clarification of how the figures quoted in Tables 5.3, 5.6 & 5.7 relate to the figures quoted in the Scheme Cost Report.
-For example, it is not clear which individual costs (e.g. additiona vehicles) are included in each cost category.
-Text and tables updated to ensure consistent cost presentation used, linking back to Appendix H which forms the 'bridge' to the cost report Table 5.2 states that the maintenance costs are £55.7m where as Table 5.3 says that they are £53.95m.
-Section 5.7 (Funding Arrangements) and Executive Summary needs updating to reflect the funding arrangements described in the Section 151 Officer Letter.
-In addition, we would recommend appending the Section 151 Officer letter to the OBC.
-Financial Unclear how the scheme costs in Appendix H correlate with figures included in the rest of the report.
+Addressed in Updated Documentation Updated RAG Assessment (Jacobs second review - 10.03.16) No info provided on the Low Cost Option Scheme Costs.
+Yes the (updated) 60 year undiscounted operating costs of the Preferred Text cons linkii form Financial Unclear how the scheme costs in Appendix H correlate with figures included in the rest of the report.
 Yes Appendix H has been updated Case Confirm if the dates in 'Table 5.1: Capital Cost Items' are correct.
-States that construction costs will be in 2019 where as Table 6.1 Scheme Development Timescales indicates that 'all three works packages to be completed between January 2018 and July 2018' Yes Table 5.1 has been updated Table 6.1 needs updating accordingly to reflect the updated Table 5.1 (the 'Works' row still states that 'all three works packages to be completed between January 2018 and July 2018').
-Updated Total risk allowance quoted in para 5.54 (£3.31m) is different to cost report figure of £3.89m Yes Corrected to match cost report No confirmation from the LEP that they have agreed to fund the increased scheme costs and the revised scheme (including 2 trams) - need to include evidence of LEP approval to £20.5m funding.
+States that construction costs will be in 2019 where as Table 6.1 Scheme Development Timescales indicates that 'all three works packages to be completed between January 2018 and July 2018' Yes Table 6.1 needs updating accordingly to reflect the updated Table 5.1 (the 'Works' row still states that 'all three works packages to be completed between January 2018 and July 2018').
+Upd Total risk allowance quoted in para 5.54 (£3.31m) is different to cost report figure of £3.89m Yes Corrected to match cost report No confirmation from the LEP that they have agreed to fund the increased scheme costs and the revised scheme (including 2 trams) - need to include evidence of LEP approval to £20.5m funding.
 Conversations currently ongoing between BBC and Dave Colbert.
-No For promoter Still awaiting clarification from the LEP Section 151 Officer Letter confirms that Blackpool Council will pay the balance of the scheme costs.
-Awaiting Section 151 Officer letter to confirm updated local contribution commitment - requested from PG.
-No For promoter Still awaiting Section 151 Officer letter from BBC S151 Officer Letter has been supplied Section 5.7 Funding Arrangements - the source of the Blackpool funding isn't consistent with chapter 11 of the cost report.
-Needs to reference that £2.6m is coming from savings from the recent Major Scheme Upgrade works set aside for the extension. t Yes We assume the £2.6m referred here is the £2.66m (£2.7m) in the cost report.
+No For promoter Still awaiting clarification from the LEP Awaiting Section 151 Officer letter to confirm updated local contribution commitment - requested from PG.
+No For promoter Ŭ S15 supp Section 5.7 Funding Arrangements - the source of the Blackpool funding isn't consistent with chapter 11 of the cost report.
+Needs to reference that £2.6m is coming from savings from the recent Major Scheme Upgrade works set aside for the extension.
+Yes We assume the £2.6m referred here is the £2.66m $(£2.7m)$ in the cost report.
 We have amended section 5.7 along these lines.